Synopsis

 The 2000s Japan Landscape

-Catalog density by release year in the 2000s.
-Highlighted year (yellow) is when Blood and Bones premiered.
-1020 total titles in this decade from Japan.
+Catalog density by release year across the 2000s in Japan, 1020 titles in total.
+Highlighted year (yellow) is when Blood and Bones premiered alongside 95 others.

 Reception Benchmarks